-After Picot’s death, Pain Peverel, the Norman knight who succeeded to Picot’s holdings, got permission from the king to refound the priory on more spacious grounds within the royal manor of Chesterton.
+Picot was involved in a plot against Henry I and he forfeit his estates.
+These were given to Pain Peverel, a Norman knight who had been on Crusade and had brought back sacred relics from Antioch. got permission from the king to refound the priory on more spacious grounds within the royal manor of Chesterton.

 The new site had a holy well with pre-Christian origins that had been used for semi-pagan festivities in Saxon times.
 A hermit had also lived there in ‘a tiny wooden oratory.’
 In due course the priory was granted the manor of Chesterton by King John, for a price.
 A new church was dedicated in 1170.

 In there were 17 monks at the priory.
 When royalty visited Cambridge they generally chose to stay at the priory.
 A boys school was set up there supported by charity; five poor men were also supported and scraps used to feed three other poor people every day, plus general gifts of peas and beans to the townspeople in Lent.

 Florence Ada Keynes records the following visits to the Priory:

 1236 Lord Hugh Bishop of Ely held full synod